Arin0402/Data-structures-and-Algorithms/Design Patterns/Creational design pattern/Factory and Abstract factory pattern.md

     - Cons

         - The code may become more complicated since you need to introduce a lot of new subclasses to implement the pattern.
 The best case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes.

+# Difference bw Factory pattern and abstract factory

+    - Factory Method Pattern (One Type of Product, Different Variants)

+        Imagine a Burger Restaurant that serves different types of burgers (Veg Burger, Chicken Burger, etc.).
+        The kitchen (factory method) knows how to make a burger, but the specific type of burger depends on which chef (subclass) is working.

+        🔹 Example:

+            McDonald's kitchen makes only burgers, but different branches might serve Veg Burger or Chicken Burger based on the location.

+        📌 Key Takeaway: The Factory Method is used when you need to create one type of product but allow subclasses to define which version (variant) to create.

+    - Abstract Factory Pattern (Multiple Related Products)

+        Now, imagine a Fast Food Restaurant that serves both Burgers and Fries.

+        There are two types of meals:

+        Veg Meal → (Veg Burger + Veg Fries)
+        Non-Veg Meal → (Chicken Burger + Chicken Fries)

+        If you order a Veg Meal, you get a Veg Burger & Veg Fries (matching set).

+        If you order a Non-Veg Meal, you get a Chicken Burger & Chicken Fries (another matching set).

+        🔹 Example:

+        KFC or McDonald's offers combo meals where the burger and fries come together, ensuring they are compatible.

+        📌 Key Takeaway: The Abstract Factory is used when you need to create multiple related products together, ensuring they match (like a meal combo).

+    - Main Difference in One Line:

+        ✔ Factory Method = Creates one type of product (Burger, but different variants).
+        ✔ Abstract Factory = Creates a family of related products (Burger + Fries combo).